 There is no minimum deposit for trading accounts at Swissquote (CH).
-Forex accounts require between $1,000 and $50,000 minimum depending on the forex account you choose, while robo-advisory accounts require a minimum of CHF 10,000.
+Forex accounts require a minimum of between $1,000 and $50,000, depending on the forex account you choose, while robo-advisory accounts require a minimum of EUR/GBP/USD 5,000.

-At Swissquote Forex (UK), there are different account types with different minimum deposit requirements:
+At Swissquote Forex (UK), there are various account types (available in in EUR, USD, GBP and CHF), with different minimum deposit requirements.

 Swissquote (CH) offers three account types that differ in the required minimum deposit, the products you can trade with and the available trading platforms: